Aarushi-GKMIT/deployment-pipeline-docs/docs/functional/functional-usecases.md

 **Goal:** Provide secure sign-up and login for users.

 **Flow:**
-1. User sends a sign-up or login request to the API server.
+1. User sends a sign-up or login request to the API server.</br>
-2. Server validates input and checks the database for existing users.
+2. Server validates input and checks the database for existing users.</br>
-3. Passwords are hashed and stored securely.
+3. Passwords are hashed and stored securely.</br>
-4. On successful login, a JWT token is generated and returned.
+4. On successful login, a JWT token is generated and returned.</br>
 5. Subsequent requests include this token for authorization.

 **System Behavior:**